petersulyok/smfc/README.md

 #  auto         - automatic discovery based on BMC information
 #  generic      - Generic Supermicro X10-X13/H10-H13 platform
 #  generic_x9   - Generic Supermicro X9 platform
-#  generic_x14  - Generic Supermicro X14 platform
+#  generic_x14  - Supermicro X14/H14 platform family (the BMC firmware stack -
+#                 OpenBMC or ATEN - is detected at startup, see README chapter 5)
 #  X10QBi       - Supermicro X10QBi platform
 platform_name=auto
 # Re-assert FULL fan mode (bool, default=1/true)
 enforce_fan_mode=1
 # Fan level applied to all configured zones at service termination (int, [-1..100]%, default=100)
 # Use -1 if smfc should not change the fan levels at exit (they stay at the last applied level).
+# Note: on X14/H14 boards the exit level is only a transition. smfc releases its BMC fan control state
+# on exit (with -1 too), and within about a second the BMC's own curve takes over - and that curve
+# regulates on CPU and system sensors only, so drive temperatures are not part of it.
 exit_level=100
+# Timeout of a single ipmitool execution (int, seconds, default=10)
+# A wedged /dev/ipmi0 makes ipmitool block forever, which would park the control loop with nothing
+# regulating the fans behind it.
+A timed-out call is treated as any other IPMI failure: the control
+# loop logs it and retries on the next poll, and the fan mode watchdog re-acquires control.
+10 seconds
+# is far above any healthy call, still clears a remote LAN session setup, and keeps the worst-case
+# shutdown (one level write per zone plus the platform release) inside systemd's 90 s stop window.
+# Use 0 to wait indefinitely, which is how smfc behaved before this parameter existed.
+#ipmitool_timeout=10
-# X14 platform only: fan sensor number of each IPMI zone (comma- or space-separated list of int,
+# OpenBMC X14/H14 boards only: fan sensor number of each IPMI zone (comma- or space-separated list
-# decimal or 0x-prefixed hex, list index = IPMI zone, default=0x41).
+# of int, decimal or 0x-prefixed hex, list index = IPMI zone, default=0x41).
 # smfc reads a zone's fan level from one representative fan of that zone.
 Zone 0 is FAN1 (0x41) on
-# every documented X14 board, so the default covers single-zone boards; add one value per further
+# every documented board, so the default covers single-zone boards; add one value per further zone.
-# zone.
-Read the numbers off your board with `ipmitool sdr elist full | grep -i fan` (second field,
+# Read the numbers off your board with `ipmitool sdr elist full | grep -i fan` (second field, e.g.
-# e.g. `41h`), or take them from doc/X14_MANUAL_FANCONTROL.md chapter 3.
-Ignored on other platforms.
+# `41h`), or take them from doc/X14H14_MANUAL_FANCONTROL.md Part 5.1.
+# The map belongs to the base fan mode that was active when it was measured: changing the fan mode
+# from the BMC web UI or Redfish reshapes the zones, so re-measure it then (Part 3.5).
+# Ignored on ATEN X14/H14 boards and on every other platform.
+# A zone missing from the list is not an error: smfc logs its level as unknown and the CONST controller
+# writes its level unconditionally instead of skipping a redundant write.
+Only the reported level is
+# lost - fan control itself never depends on this setting.
 #x14_zone_sensors=0x41, 0x46